nbrady-techempower/TFB-Documentation/docs/Project-Information/Travis-CI.md

-Our project has one *job* for each framework directory, e.g. one *job* for `go`, one *job* for `activeweb`, etc. Each *job* gets it's own *worker* virtual machine that runs the installation for that framework (using `--install server`) and verifies the framework's output using `--mode verify`.
+Our project has one *job* for each framework directory, e.g. one *job* for `go`, one *job* for `activeweb`, etc. Each *job* gets it's own *worker* virtual machine that runs the installation for that framework and verifies the framework's output using `--mode verify`.

 The *.travis.yml* file specifies the *build matrix*, which is the set of *jobs* that should be run for each *build*.
 Our